amartya13sen/Olympic-games-Dashboard/README.md

 # Olympic-games-Dashboard

 It's a dashboard which is created byusing Tableau Prep and MS Excel.
-The objective of the dashboard is toanalyze the evolution of Olympicgames from year 1896 to 2014.
+The objective of the dashboard is to analyze the evolution of Olympicgames from year 1896 to 2014.

 Other Objectives are as follows :